cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 We now go step by step through the environment:

 An environment consists of frames stacked together in a list.
-A frame is empty or consists of two lists: one lists with variable values, and one list of variable values.
+A frame is empty or consists of two lists: one lists with variables, and one list with values.
 When a definition is looked up we look at one frame to see if the variable is defined there.
 If it is not, we look one frame further to see if it is defined there.
 Until we finally get to the global environment.
-If it is not found there we have an error.
+If it is not found there we have an error ("Unbound variable").

-A simple environment structure this looks like this:
+A simple environment structure looks like this:

 <img src="https://mitpress.mit.edu/sicp/full-text/book/ch3-Z-G-2.gif" alt="Simple environment structure from SICP"/>

 Source: [https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-21.html#%_sec_3.2](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-21.html#%_sec_3.2).

+Here we see multiple frames (I, II and III) that are connected.
+A will find that the value of the variable x is 7, but C will find 3.

 The environment is crucial to the evaluation process, because it determines the context in which an expression will be evaluated.
 Each time a procedure is applied, a new frame is created.

-It turns out that the assumed immutability of Clojure made the implementation quite difficult (for me).
+It turns out that the assumed immutability (I thought nothing could be changed, which was not completely true) of Clojure made the implementation quite difficult (for me).
-Clojure has, unlike Scheme (the language where this evaluator was translated from), no mutable (changeable) cons-cells.
+But Clojure has, unlike Scheme (the language where this evaluator was translated from), no mutable (changeable) cons-cells.
 Where in Scheme you can change the first element or last element of a list respectively with the routines `set-car!` and `set-cdr!`, this is not possible in Clojure.

 We can however accomplish mutation by defining a so-called [`Atom`](http://clojure.org/reference/atoms) (different from the basic building element `atom` defined above).